dkeightley/App-Mesh-Demo/README.md

 ### Configuration changes

-The demo should work as it is, however if you want to, at this point you can alter any configuration like frontend the 'type: LoadBalancer' Service can be changed to avoid creating a CLB.
+The demo should work as it is, however if you want to, at this point you can alter any configuration like frontend the `type: LoadBalancer` Service can be changed to avoid creating a CLB.

 ### Deploy the components